amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 just the clear nasalisation of the vowel `i` has turned into `n` both before and after the vowel.

-Seen together, the processes for producing `nīn`, `nī` of Old Kannada and Tamil from the second-person nominative pronominal root form `īm̐`/`ĩː` and inflexional prefix `nin` of Old Kannada.
-Tamil, Malayalam and Telugu from the second-person pronominal root of the rest of the cases could be as follows.
+Seen together, the processes for producing `nīn`, `nī` of Old Kannada and Tamil from the second-person nominative pronominal root form `īm̐`/`ĩː` and inflexional prefix `nin` of Old Kannada, Tamil, Malayalam and Telugu from the second-person pronominal root of the rest of the cases could be as follows.

 In ISO 15919,